 International Business Exchange

 The Short-Term Immersion Program combine coursework completed at our New York City campus with a short-term international travel to enrich the overall academic experience completed over either spring break or January or in March.
-Recent locations of study and travel include Abu Dhabi, India, and Ghana.Learn more
+Recent locations of study and travel include Abu Dhabi, Costa Rica, and Ghana.Learn more